Best Water Softener for Well Water Treatment in 2025

 What is the best type of salt to use in a water softener for treating well water?

-We recommend using solar salt or evaporated salt pellets for well water applications.
-These pure forms prevent residue buildup in your brine tank.
+Solar salt or evaporated salt pellets are typically preferred for well water applications because higher-purity salt leaves less residue in the brine tank.

 Avoid rock salt for well water systems.
 The impurities in rock salt can interfere with iron removal and create maintenance issues.